 The TalkCampus global safety team are professional paid staff and review every content in real time.
 TalkCampus community guidelines are designed to ensure that conversations around topics including self harm and suicide enable a student to get support whilst also ensuring the community is safe.

-Only current enrolled students of the Sydney College of Divinity can access TalkCampus.
+Only Sydney College of Divinity students enrolled in the current semester can access TalkCampus.

 Security and Privacy